vatpac-technology/sops/docs/controller-skills/sequencing.md

     **ARL:** "QFA11, recleared ADLIV then direct RIKNI, rest of clearance unchanged, FL130" **QFA11:** "Cleared ADLIV RIKNI, continue descent FL130"

+!!! tip
+    Refer to [Enroute](../enroute/) to see which airways currently use it.

 ## Holding
 Holding is the final delaying action, useful for when a delay of 6 minutes or more is required.
 Published Holds exist on common useful holding fixes all around Australia, usually either at the Feeder Fix, or a waypoint before the Feeder Fix.
 Locations of Published Holds can be found on ERC Charts.